 Another very important factor to know about homebuyers is their income; can they afford to buy your home?

 The median household income for rose for first time buyers last year and decreased for repeat buyers.

 First time homebuyers reported a median income of $75,000 in 2017, up from $72,000 in 2016.
 Repeat buyers made a median salary of $97,500 in 2017 , down from $98,000 in 2016, not much of a drop but a drop nevertheless.

 Married, repeat buyers had the highest income among all buyers at $113,200.

 Increased median household income could suggest stricter financing that forces low income buyers out of the market and an increase in home prices which is restricting who can enter the market.

 First time homebuyers were 34% of the total buyers and 43% of those buyers bought in the Northeast.

 It may surprise you to know that 15 miles or less was the distance between the homes that recent buyers purchased and the homes they moved from.
-That fact can be corroborated by data from the Internal Revenue Service (IRS) that shows the majority of the people moving into Rockingham County either lived here first or moved here from Strafford.
+That fact can be corroborated by data from the Internal Revenue Service (IRS) that shows the majority of the people moving into Rockingham County either lived here first or moved here with the movers in Bradenton.
 The IRS compiles this data by noting where the taxpayer filed their return last year compared with the previous year.